William Jackson journal

 Scope and Contents

-This collection is composed of the single, handwritten journal of William Jackson’s trip to England and Ireland in 1802-1803.
+This collection is comprised of the single, handwritten journal of William Jackson’s trip to England and Ireland in 1802 and 1803.
 Early entries detail the preparations required to make the journey, as well as details about the voyage itself, such as descriptions of the weather, illness on board, and the dwindling supplies on the ship.
 The ship’s captain hoists the distress flag at least once before arriving in Ireland, and when the Captain falls ill, the ship nearly turns back.
 However, the Captain and crew ultimately push on to their destination.

 Upon his arrival in Ireland, entries describe attendance at Quaker Meetings, visits with Friends, and descriptions of the various Friends who hosted Jackson during his time abroad.
 Entries describe similar topics during his time in England, as well as the miles he travels between each town he visits.

-Correspondence concerning the materials and their loan to Haverford are also included with the journal, and date from 1926-1927.
+Correspondence concerning the materials and their loan to Haverford are also included with the journal, and date from 1926 to 1927.
 There are also a few pages of typed transcription and analysis of various journal entries, which are undated.

-William Jackson (1746-1834) was born in 1746 in London Grove Township, Chester County, Pa, the son of William Jackson and Katherine Miller Jackson.
+William Jackson (1746-1834) was born in 1746, in London Grove Township, Chester County, Pennsylvania, the son of William Jackson and Katherine Miller Jackson.
 He first appeared in the Quaker ministry in 1775.
-In 1788 he married Hannah, daughter of Thomas and Hannah Seaman, of Westbury, Long Island, where for two years he resided before returning to Pa.
-He arrived in England in 1802 and spent three years visiting many of the Meetings in England, Ireland, Scotland, and Wales.
+In 1788, he married Hannah, daughter of Thomas and Hannah Seaman, of Westbury, Long Island, where for two years he resided before returning to Pennsylvania.
+He arrived in England in 1802, and spent three years visiting many of the Meetings in England, Ireland, Scotland, and Wales.

 Most of the materials in this catalog are not digitized and can only be accessed in person.
 Please see our website for more information about visiting Haverford College Quaker & Special Collections Library